"London Design District": A business paradise

 Designed by creators for creators

 8 Emeritus architects collaborated on an innovative construction that will accommodate a wide range of companies.
 Complete facilities, flexible leases, this project provides an environment conducive to creativity.
 But instead of relying only on their vast space, special events are intended to fill the most innovative minds.
-Google locals should pay special attention!
+Local Google needs better attention!